-Bucknell University’s Kenneth W. Freeman College of Management placed at No. 17 in this year’s rankings.
-That’s a huge surge from No. 35 last year.
+Bucknell University’s Kenneth W. Freeman College of Management placed No. 17 in this year’s rankings, for the second year in a row — a huge surge from 2020’s ranking of No. 35.

 Bucknell University is a private liberal arts institution and the Freeman College certainly takes influence from that in its curriculum.
 Students can choose from majors including: Accounting; Finance; Business Analytics; Management and Organizations; Managing for Sustainability; Global Management; and Markets, Innovation & Design.